-- There is no specific inclusion of the Minimum Initial Service Package (MISP) for SRH in relevant health or disaster policy.
-However, the RMNCAH policy does seek to ensure reproductive health in response to climate change and emergencies. - While there is no specific inclusion of gender-based violence in emergencies (GBViE) minimum standards in national legislation or policy, the Gender and Protection Cluster (led by the Department of Women's Affairs) has developed a range of relevant resources and the National Policy on Climate Change and Disaster-Induced Displacement 2018 specifically outlines the need for continuity of GBV services in emergencies. - There is reference to the development of standard operating procedures (SOPs) on GBViE in the Vanuatu National Gender Equality Policy 2020-2023, though these have not been developed at this time.
+- There is not specific inclusion of the Minimum Initial Service Package (MISP) for SRH in relevant health or disaster policy, however the RMNCAH Policy does seek to ensure reproductive health in response to climate change and emergencies. - While there is not specific inclusion of GBViE minimum standards in national legislation or policy, the Gender and Protection cluster (led by the Department of Women's Affairs) has developed a range of relevant resources and the National Policy on Climate Change and Disaster-Induced Displacement 2018 specifically outlines the need for continuity of GBV services in emergencies. - There is reference to the development of standard operating procedures on GBViE in the Vanuatu National Gender Equality Policy 2020-203, though these have not been developed at this time.

-Conclusion and recommendations
+Conclusion and Recommendations

-This review suggests that Vanuatu has made significant progress towards creating a health system enabling universal access to SRH, with some steps towards a policy environment that protects women and girls from GBV, though there remain important gaps in policy and legislation.
+This review suggests that Vanuatu has made significant progress towards creating a health system enabling of universal access to SRH, with some steps towards a policy environment that protects women and girls from GBV, though there remain important gaps in policy and legislation.

-On the basis of this preliminary desk review, several opportunities to strengthen policy and legislative responses have been identified:
+On the basis of this preliminary desk-review, several opportunities to strengthen policy and legislative responses have been identified:

-General recommendations
+General Recommendations

 - It is vital that Vanuatu continues to review and repeal old, and create new, national legislation in line with international human rights obligations and commitments.
-Any legislative reform should be approached in a comprehensive and integrated manner involving consultation with civil society and key population groups, including gender impact assessment, to understand possible unintended consequences. - Ensure institutional mechanisms are resourced to allow effective planning, monitoring and review of policies, and to facilitate coordination and policy alignment across sectors (including, but not limited to Ministry of Health, Department of Women's Affairs and the National Disaster Management Office). - Strengthen mechanisms for data collection to support monitoring and evaluation of policy and legislative implementation to ensure annual targets are met and allow evidence-based reform.
+Any legislative reform should be approached in a comprehensive and integrated manner involving consultation with civil society and key population groups, including gender impact assessment to understand possible unintended consequences. - Ensure institutional mechanisms are resourced to allow effective planning, monitoring and review of policies, and to facilitate coordination and policy alignment across sectors (including, but not limited to MOH, DWA and NDMO). - Strengthen mechanisms for data collection to support monitoring and evaluation of policy and legislative implementation to ensure annual targets are met and allow evidence-based reform.